socketry/falcon/README.md

 ## Usage

 You can run `falcon serve` directly.
 It will load the `config.ru` and start serving on https://localhost:9292.
-`serve` command has the following options that you have use it:
+'serve' command has the following options for you to use:

 `-b/--bind <address>, "Bind to the given hostname/address", default: "https://localhost:9292"`